thewchan/uxf/README.md

 ### Database to UXF

+Database files aren't normally human readable and usually require specialized tools to read and modify their contents.
+Yet many databases are relatively small (both in size and number of tables), and would be more convenient to work with if human readable.
+For these, UXF format provides a viable alternative.

-A database normally consists of one or more tables.
-A UXF equivalent using a `list` of ``table``s is easily made.
+A UXF equivalent to a database of tables can easily be created using a `list` of ``table``s:

     uxf 1.0 MyApp Data
     =Customers CID Company Address Contact Email